halnasri/nlohmann_json/TSF/trustable/assertions/TA-UPDATES_CONTEXT.md

 **Checklist**

 - Where are the change and configuration management controls specified?
-  - **Answer**: In the contribution guidelines and security policy.
+  - **Answer**: In the [contribution guidelines](https://github.com/nlohmann/json?tab=contributing-ov-file#readme) and [security policy](https://github.com/nlohmann/json?tab=security-ov-file#readme).
 - Are these controls enforced for all of components, tools, data, documentation and configurations?
   - **Answer**: Yes.
 Any proposed change is subject to the same change controls.
 - Are there any ways in which these controls can be subverted, and have we mitigated them?
   - **Answer**: No. The controls are enforced using branch protection rules and are mostly automated.
 - Does change control capture all potential regressions?
   - **Answer**: Yes.
-All changes are rigorously tested in a separate branch before being deployed to the master branch.
+All changes are tested in the branch '[develop](https://github.com/nlohmann/json/actions?query=branch%3Adevelop)' before being deployed to the master branch.
 - Is change control timely enough?
-  - **Answer**: The change control is indeed timely enough, mainly due to the fact that the nlohmann/json library is open source and has many contributors.
+  - **Answer**: The change control is indeed timely enough.
+Any [issues](https://github.com/nlohmann/json/issues) or [discussions](https://github.com/nlohmann/json/discussions) opened are addressed within a reasonable time frame.
 - Are all guidance and checks understandable and consistently followed?
   - **Answer**: Yes.
-The contribution guidelines and CI workflows are clear and well-documented, as well as automatically enforced.
+The [contribution guideline](https://github.com/nlohmann/json?tab=contributing-ov-file#readme) is clear and well-documented, and checks are enforced through automatic [CI workflows](https://github.com/nlohmann/json/tree/develop/.github/workflows).